Treatments: Ear Infection

 Technically, a small incision is made in the ear drum first, and the tube is placed in this hole to work as a grommet to keep the small hole from healing sooner than desired.

-The tube usually stays in place for 1-3 years, although sometimes the body extrudes them sooner and other times, the body may retain it much longer.
+A standard tube usually stays in place for about 1 year, although sometimes the body extrudes them sooner and other times, the body may retain it much longer.
 If no longer needed, the tube may be removed and the hole remaining may be patched.
+A longer-lasting type of tube is also available for certain circumstances, such as an for adult who is expected to need a tube long-term.

 Mastoiditis1.jpg